11 Weasel Words You Want to Avoid in Sales Emails

 The language you use in sales emails will determine the outcome of a deal.
 Whether it’s painting a rosy picture or an innocent slip-up, the right choice forges a relationship while the wrong word will torpedo your chances.

 When writing sales emails, your words make a difference in how your message is received.
-That’s why you’ll want to avoid certain terms known as weasel words.
+That’s why you’ll want to know which words to avoid in sales, a.k.a. weasel words.

 What are weasel words?